Imprints of tidal interactions on the stellar distribution of satellite galaxies: implications for dark matter deficient galaxies: Results

 The persistence of the break radius has direct implications for our understanding of galaxy assembly bias and for where we define the dynamical edges of DM haloes.
 Cosmological simulations indicate that a substantial proportion, possibly as many as 50 percent, of galaxies located just beyond the formal virial radius of galaxy clusters or massive groups are not on their first infall \citep[e.g.,][]{Green.etal.21}.
 Rather, they are splashback systems that have already passed through pericentre \citep{balogh_origin_2000, gill_evolution_2005}.
-Such galaxies have undergone tidal stripping and environmentally driven quenching of star formation, so their properties differ fundamentally from those of isolated field galaxies and they play a direct role in producing galaxy assembly bias \citep{gao_age_2005}.
+The prevalence of these interacting systems highlights the importance of the halo boundary definition \citep[][and references therein]{Han2026}.
+The use of standard spherical-overdensity virial radii can mistakenly classify these orbiting galaxies as isolated field systems \citep{diemer_flybys_2021}.
+Such galaxies have undergone tidal stripping and environmentally driven quenching of star formation, so their properties differ fundamentally from those of genuine isolated field galaxies and they play a direct role in producing galaxy assembly bias \citep{gao_age_2005}.
 Identifying individual splashback galaxies in observations is still difficult.
 Their kinematic properties substantially overlap with those of genuine first-infall systems, so current detections rely on statistical approaches, such as the galaxy cross-correlation function \citep{diemer_dependence_2014, more_splashback_2015}.

 The break radius produced by tidal interactions with a host system, which is preserved even after satellite galaxies leave the gravitational potential of the host, can serve as a new diagnostic for identifying splashback galaxies.
 Satellites located beyond the virial radius of the host that still display a distinct break radius, indicating that they have already undergone intense tidal processing, are strong splashback candidates.
 In contrast, satellites lacking such a break radius are likely members of the first-infall population.
 Using this structural diagnostic on observational data from upcoming deep imaging surveys, such as the Chinese Space Station Telescope, the Vera C. Rubin Observatory, and Euclid, could yield direct constraints on the role of environment in driving galaxy assembly bias \citep{zentner_galaxy_2014, zentner_constraints_2019, wang_evidence_2022} and enable a detailed census of the splashback population.